PikaPool2402/React-18/TUTORIAL.md

 import Starter from "./tutorial/03-conditional-rendering/starter/06-toggle-challenge.jsx";
 ```

+#### Initial Setup :

--   create state value (boolean)
+-   create a state value (boolean).
--   return a button and a component/element
+-   return a button and a component/element.
--   when user clicks the button
+-   when the user clicks the button:
-    -   toggle state value
+    -   toggle the state value.
-    -   conditionally render component/element
+    -   conditionally render component/element.

-Initial Setup
+#### Code

 ```js
 import { useState } from "react";